• Skip to primary navigation

 • Mac

-While the option to Boot Windows Computer into Safe Mode by pressing F8 key has been disabled, you can still Enable F8 key Safe Mode Option in Windows 10 by changing the boot menu policy.
+While the option to Boot Windows computer in Safe Mode by pressing F8 key has been disabled on newer computers, it can still be enabled on both Windows 11/10 computers by changing the Boot Menu Policy.

 Command Prompt Set Boot Menu Policy Legacy

-After this, you should be able to Boot your computer in Safe Mode by repeatedly pressing the F8 key, while the computer is starting up.
+After this step, you should be able to Boot your computer in Safe Mode by repeatedly pressing the F8 key, while the computer is starting up.

-2. On the Command Prompt screen, type bcdedit /set {default} bootmenupolicy STANDARD and press the Enter key.
+2. Type bcdedit /set {default} bootmenupolicy STANDARD and press the Enter key.

 Command Prompt Set Boot Menu Policy Standard

-3. Close the Command Prompt window and Restart your computer.
+3. Close the Command Prompt screen and Restart the computer.

-After this, you won’t be able to boot your computer into Safe Mode by using the F8 Key.
+After this, you won’t be able to boot your computer in Safe Mode by using the F8 Key.

 Related